 Bridge School Road

 This excellent teaching facility is equipped with a variety of mine-related equipment which offers practical hands-on experience in critical topics.
-This includes air compressors, rock drills, mucking machine, slusher and motor, diamond core drill, blasting seismography, extensometers, and surveying instruments.
+This includes air compressors, rock drills, mucking machines, diamond core drill, blasting seismography, extensometers, machine shop, and surveying instruments.
 A complete ventilating fan system is connected to the underground area, appropriately installed for experimental data collection.
-The mine classroom has internet access and is equipped with an overhead projector, surround sound, and other teaching facilities.
+The Kennedy Experimental Mine Building , completed in 2016, houses three classrooms for instruction, laboratory spaces, and offices.

-Recent faculty and students research has been conducted in the areas of rock blasting, mine ventilation and atmospheric control, rock mechanics, and pipeline transportation.
+Recent faculty and students research has been conducted in the areas of rock blasting, mine ventilation and atmospheric control, rock mechanics, and explosion effects.
 The quality of facilities is indicated by the frequency of requests for government and industrial use of the premises.
 Student projects, however, retain priority on this equipment and the working areas.